ལྷག་གནང་མི་ལུ་བཀྲིན་ལེགས་སོ་ཡོད།།

 Snow on the mountain above Paro valley

 Wow!
-I could see beautiful snow on the cap of mountains above Paro valley.
+I could see beautiful snow on the cap of mountains above Paro Valley.
 Journey has begun.

 Have a nice day!!!